List of Stargirl characters: Lily Mahkent

 Lily Mahkent (portrayed by Kay Galvin) is the mother of Jordan, the wife of Sofus, and the grandmother of Cameron who supports Jordan's campaign and also has cryokinetic powers.
 She helps to raise Cameron when Jordan is away.

 In season two, Lily and Sofus continue to raise Cameron after Jordan's death as they talks about how Cameron is still interacting with Courtney after what happened to Jordan.
 She even advised Cindy to stay away from Cameron.
 Following Eclipso's defeat in the season finale and Cameron finishing his mural for his father, Lily and Sofus reveal their cryokinesis to Cameron.

 In season three, Lily and Sofus offer a piece of advice to Cameron when his emerging cryokinesis is affecting his art skills.
 They advise him to give up art for a while.
 Sofus and Lily witness Cameron still interacting with Courtney.
-While Lily was hostile towards it, Sofus wasn't.
+While Lily was hostile towards it, Sofus was not.
 Paul Deisinger later visited the Mahkents about Cameron quitting art class.
 Lily retaliated by killing Paul causing Sofus to dispose of his body offscreen.
 At the time when Rick stormed the Mahkent family's house to attack Cameron, Lily engaged Yolanda in battle.
 Sofus ended the conflicts in a draw stating that Jordan's evil did him in.
 Lily was shocked when Sofus suffered a heart attack as Beth uses the defibrilator in her gloves to restart his heart.
 When Lily paid a visit to Barbara, she was repelled by Paula.
 She and Sofus were later visited by Crusher and Paula who advised them to forgive the ISA for what happened to Icicle.
 After they left, Lily mourned Icicle.
 Lily, Sofus, and Cameron were later reunited with a still-alive Icicle.
 During the fight between the JSA and Icicle's family, Lily fought Wildcat.
-As she gets angered that Sofus won't fight Beth, she is accidentally crushed by a falling car.
+As she gets angered that Sofus will not fight Beth, she is accidentally crushed by a falling car.